Gertrude Conaway Vanderbilt: Personal life and death

-Conaway married Harold Stirling Vanderbilt on August 20, 1933 in New York City; he was 17 years older than she.
+Conaway married Harold Stirling Vanderbilt on August 20, 1933, in New York City; he was 17 years older than she.
 They never had children.
 They resided in New York City and at Eastover, a property in Manalapan, Florida near Palm Beach designed by architect Maurice Fatio.
 They summered at Rock Cliff, an estate in Newport, Rhode Island that they purchased in 1961.
 When her husband died in 1970, Vanderbilt inherited over $1 million as well as $15 million in trust funds.

-Vanderbilt died on August 8, 1978 in Newport, Rhode Island.
+Vanderbilt died on August 8, 1978, in Newport, Rhode Island.
 Her funeral was held at Trinity Church, and she was buried in St. Mary's Cemetery, Portsmouth, Rhode Island.

+In addition to her charitable bequests, she bequeathed a portion of her wealth to the grandchilren of her late husband's sister Consuelo Vanderbilt, including: